Badra Ali Sangaré: International career

 Sangaré's first call-up to the Ivory Coast national team was on 27 March 2009 against Malawi.
 Previously, he played with the Ivory Coast U-23 team at the 2008 Toulon Tournament and the UEMOA Tournament.
 He represented the Ivory Coast at the 2008 Summer Olympics in Beijing.
 He also played two African Cups of Nations.

+On 28 December 2023, Sangaré was named in Jean-Louis Gasset's 27-man Ivory Coast squad for the 2023 Africa Cup of Nations.